mcantcode/Anti-Void-Fall-Staff/README.md

-# Anti Staff
+# Anti Void Fall Staff

-A script that runs on Roblox executor, and kicks the player out of the game if a [Void Fall's staff](https://www.roblox.com/communities/33986332/VF-Staff-Team#!/about) is detected.
+A script that runs on Roblox executor, and kicks the player out of the game if a Void Fall's game staff is detected.

 ## Showcase